Daedalus359/eecs_589_baxter_reactive_teleop/haptic_feedback/README.md

+##Summary of Package
+The purpose of this package is to provide a node that subscribes to a force sensor on baxter's gripper, then translates the amount of force felt into an audio feedback signal.
+This signal is to be played through modified earbuds that are placed against the index finger and thumb, thus causing the audio to be experienced as haptic feedback.

 ## Using the haptic feedback:
 it appears that sound will play from the computer running the soundplay node, even when on baxter_master.
 Therefore, the audio cable for the haptic feedback earbuds should be plugged into this same computer.